Monica-Ml/double-salt-encryption-data/README.md

 # uuid version 4
-encrypt a clear string with double salt encryption by base64_encode and md5
+Encrypt a clear string with double salt encryption by base64_encode and md5

 ## Questions